 NIKE SWIM

-This was an undergraduate group project that was created in cooperation with NIKE Swim where we worked in a group to create "before, during, and after" looks for an aquatic sport.
-My design group chose Synchronized Swimming and created a tracksuit, a practice swim suit, a swim parka, and a recovery compression suit based on the issues we found athletes in this sport have with their current everyday kit.
-All of our information, designs, and prototypes were compiled and presented to NIKE Swim at Jantzen Swimwear for industry feedback.
+This undergraduate group project, developed in collaboration with NIKE Swim, focused on creating "before, during, and after" looks for an aquatic sport.
+Our team chose Synchronized Swimming and designed a tracksuit, practice swimsuit, swim parka, and recovery compression suit, addressing the specific challenges athletes face with their current gear.
+All of our research, designs, and prototypes were compiled and presented to NIKE Swim at Jantzen Swimwear for industry feedback.